We offer MPhil and PhD programmes in Law and Criminology

 Details of Award: All funded PhD students, whether UK or International will be eligible for a full award which includes a stipend to support living costs, and fees at the standard UKRI home fee rate.
 (The University will fund the difference between the Home and Overseas tuition fee for any successful overseas applicants)

 In association with the North West Consortium Doctoral Training Partnership (NWCDTP), each year Lancaster University invites applications from outstanding candidates for AHRC Doctoral Studentships.
 The NWCDTP expects to make approximately fifty awards across the whole range of arts and humanities subjects.
-A small number of these are likely to be for Masters study by candidates who show exceptional potential for doctoral research.

 A number of Faculty Doctoral Scholarships are available in the Faculty of Arts and Social Sciences.